openremote/openremote/test/load1/README.md

 auto-provisioning.yml
 ```

-**NOTE: A t4g.medium instance can only handle ~4400 devices; a t4g.large instance ~9000 devices; so anything more requires a larger instance of splitting into multiple deployments.**
+**NOTE: A t4g.medium instance can only handle ~4000 devices; a t4g.large instance ~9000 devices; so anything more
+requires a larger instance or splitting into multiple deployments.**

 ## Console users test (`console-users.yml`)
 Simulates console devices registering with the Manager and subscribing to attribute events over websocket as follows: